iFeelSmart/Tools4Dev/.Ressources/docs/MarkDown/Modules/bb8.md

 Gitlab requires a Personal Access Token with 'api' scope to work.
 __vi $Tools4Dev_PATH/.${USER}.env__ add line __GITLAB_TOKEN={GitlabToken}__ .
 With recent bitbucket version you may replace bitbucket password by a token it will work as well

+* BB8 Mode

+Bb8 now support multiple remote config to be able to interact with both bitbucket and gitlab.
+Please define T4D_BB8_MODE in your env to be able to use it correctly
 </p>